Moiz-Inamdar/Pattern/README.md

 # Universal Pattern Codes
-Pattern for all A-Z alphabets in Java
+Pattern for all A-Z alphabets in Java.